r-token/ryantoken.com-v3-svelte/src/routes/blog/catching-up.md

 Why not just blow away the whole project and start over?

-A headlining announcement from WWDC 2019 was the debut of <a href="https://developer.apple.com/xcode/swiftui/" target="_blank">SwiftUI</a>.
+A headlining announcement from WWDC 2019 was the debut of <a href="https://developer.apple.com/xcode/swiftui/" target="_blank" rel="noreferrer">SwiftUI</a>.
 SwiftUI is a brand new framework from Apple that allows you to build user interfaces declaratively.
-Previously, all of iOS development was done imperatively using <a href="https://developer.apple.com/documentation/uikit" target="_blank">UIKit</a>.
+Previously, all of iOS development was done imperatively using <a href="https://developer.apple.com/documentation/uikit" target="_blank" rel="noreferrer">UIKit</a>.
 I watched the announcement happen live, and was instantly excited and drawn to it.
 I had initially considered rewriting parts of CatchUp with SwiftUI, but not the entire app.

 ---

 Clearly I picked **Option 3**.
 SwiftUI marked the dawn of a new era in iOS development, and this was the perfect excuse for me to start a new project and learn how SwiftUI works.

-Option 3 also provided the perfect opportunity to address what ended up being one of the worst decisions I made while building the original app: using <a href="https://developer.apple.com/documentation/foundation/userdefaults" target="_blank">UserDefaults</a> as my entire persistence/storage system instead of <a href="https://developer.apple.com/documentation/coredata" target="_blank">Core Data</a>.
+Option 3 also provided the perfect opportunity to address what ended up being one of the worst decisions I made while building the original app: using <a href="https://developer.apple.com/documentation/foundation/userdefaults" target="_blank" rel="noreferrer">UserDefaults</a> as my entire persistence/storage system instead of <a href="https://developer.apple.com/documentation/coredata" target="_blank" rel="noreferrer">Core Data</a>.

 Everything in version 1.x of CatchUp uses UserDefaults.
 I didn't choose UserDefaults because I thought that was the *right* way to do it, I chose UserDefaults simply because that's what I had learned from the Udemy course I took when first learning iOS development.
 I knew nothing about Core Data or how it worked at the time, and storing everything in UserDefaults has plagued CatchUp from the beginning.
 Until today.